-I offer some simple advice, a few resources and some basic guidance to becoming a prepper.
+I offer some simple advice, a few resources, and some basic guidance to becoming a prepper.

-Even when we were just days into this coronavirus crises we watched tens of thousands of people in the US begin to realize they had a problem.
+Even when we were just days into this coronavirus crisis, we watched tens of thousands of people in the US begin to realize they had a problem.
 They weren’t prepared for anything close to a job loss or quarantine.

 Don’t Get Caught Unprepared Next Time